Breaking down cybersecurity communication barriers

 While the anecdote shared here involved the military, it’s important to remember that issues regarding cybersecurity and communication apply to any organization, public or private.
 By answering these questions up front, the technically focused teams can communicate more effectively and efficiently with their leadership, resulting in optimal decisions and action.

-John Davis is vice president and federal CSO at Palo Alto Networks.
+John Davis is vice president, public sector, at Palo Alto Networks.